 Active Presence Since: 2012

-While the West Bank and Gaza are constantly in the headlines, that attention does not mean that residents in this part of the world receive the support they need to build a strong future for their families.
-IRD's programs here are working to change that, improving roads, water systems, and schools, which will make day to day life that much better for Palestinians.
+While the West Bank and Gaza are constantly in the headlines, the attention does not mean that residents of this part of the world receive the support they need to build a strong future for their families.
+IRD's programs here are working to change that by improving roads, water systems, and schools, improving day-to-day life for Palestinians.

 Increased Access to Potable Water & Improved Hygiene Practices in Yemen